Head Coach Terri Williams-Flournoy makes first staff hires

-Adrian Walters is in his second season as an assistant coach at Auburn.
+Adrian Walters is in his third season as an assistant coach at Auburn.
 He was hired on May 1, 2012, part of head coach Terri Williams-Flournoy's first staff on The Plains.

 In his first year with the team, every Tiger on the roster saw statistical improvement from the year before.
 The most improvement was seen by center Peyton Davis, who worked directly with Walters.Having scored just 40 points with 57 rebounds in her first two years on the roster, Davis became a staple in the post for the Tigers in the 2012-13 season, starting all 34 games while tallying 208 points and 167 rebounds.

 In his first season The Plains, he also helped guide the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
 Auburn set a school record with 402 steals during the 2012-13 season while forcing 701 turnovers, a mark that ranks second all-time on The Plains.

 Prior to coming to Auburn, Walters spent the 2011-12 season at Georgetown with Williams-Flournoy.
 In his lone season with the Hoyas, he helped the team to a 23-9 record and a run to the second round of the NCAA Tournament.